peter-cai/LearnJS/README.md

 # LearnJS
-A repository keeping scripts to learn javascripts.
+A repository keeping scripts to learn javascript.